jacobmorrier/fast-er/README.md

 ## Example

-To install the library from this repository, execute the following command:
+To install the library from this repository, execute the following commands:
 ```python
 !pip install git+https://github.com/jacobmorrier/fast-er.git#egg=fast-er